JoakimLarsson/jfbv/README.txt

  LIMITATIONS
  ===========
- - only 32 bit RGBa framebuffers
+ - only 32 bit RGBa or 16 bit RGB565 framebuffers
  - only first framebuffer device /dev/fb0
- - no upscaling
+ - no upscaling or downscale below "fit scale"

  COMPILATION
  ===========